Jewish exodus from the Muslim world: Egypt

-Background
+Anti-Jewish sentiment

 Although there was a small indigenous community, most Jews in Egypt in the early twentieth century were recent immigrants to the country, who did not share the Arabic language and culture.
 Many were members of the highly diverse Mutamassirun community, which included other groups such as Greeks, Armenians, Syrian Christians and Italians, in addition to the British and French colonial authorities.
 Until the late 1930s, the Jews, both indigenous and new immigrants, like other minorities tended to apply for foreign citizenship in order to benefit from a foreign protection.
 The Egyptian government made it very difficult for non-Muslim foreigners to become naturalized.
 The poorer Jews, most of them indigenous and Oriental Jews, were left stateless, although they were legally eligible for Egyptian nationality.
 The drive to Egyptianize public life and the economy harmed the minorities, but the Jews had more strikes against them than the others.
-In the agitation against the Jews of the late thirties and the forties, the Jew has been seen as an enemy The Jews were attacked because of their real or alleged links to Zionism.
+In the agitation against the Jews of the late thirties and the forties, the Jew was seen as an enemy The Jews were attacked because of their real or alleged links to Zionism.
 Jews were not discriminated because of their religion or race, like in Europe, but for political reasons.